 8. Social club with riding opportunities / networking.

-9. Discounts at many Colorado shops.
+9. Possible future discounts at Colorado shops.

 10. Telling stories about how great trail riding in the rocky mountains USED TO BE is lame.